 Fifteen minutes later, Mario Mandžukić was played down the left wing into space.
 Like he has done so often throughout his young career, Dybala exploited a gap in the opposition’s defence and burned his compatriot Javier Mascherano for pace.
 Mandžukić took notice of his teammate’s run and found an onrushing Dybala completely unmarked at the top of the Spaniards’ box.
 Instead of taking a touch this time, however, the former Palermo man fired a first-time effort around Gerard Piqué, beating ter Stegen at his near post.
 Two goals and two trademark mask celebrations later, Dybala had completely stolen the show from Lionel Messi, a man he has so often been compared to in recent times.

 While calcio fans have been used to Dybala’s talents for the past few seasons, it wasn’t until this game that the diminutive playmaker announced himself on the world stage.
-Robbed of the opportunity to do so last year in the second leg against Bayern, Dybala is making the most of his side’s games against Barcelona to make a name for himself.
+Robbed of the opportunity to do so last year in the second leg against Bayern, Dybala made the most of his side’s games against Barcelona to make a name for himself.

 By Gregory Caltabanis @GCaltabanis